Zameneing/mxp-js/README.md

     S->>A: ICE Candidate

     Note over A,B: 3.
 Direct P2P Connection
-    A<-->B: RTCDataChannel (MXP Messages)
+    A->>B: MXP Message
+    B->>A: MXP Message
-    Note over A,B: No server in the middle!
+    Note over A,B: Direct P2P via RTCDataChannel<br/>No server in the middle!
 ```

 ---